-The filing of your “Intent to Submit” form alerts MCRI staff (Sponsored Programs, Office of Scientific Writing and Publications and Clinical Research) of your potential need for assistance with developing a budget and completing some of the various components of your proposal.
+The filing of your “Intent to Submit” form alerts MCRI staff (Sponsored Programs, Scientific Writing and Clinical Research) of your potential need for assistance with developing a budget and completing some of the various components of your proposal.
 MCRI staff will work with you to develop a timeline for completion of your proposal.
-Key points include:

 As you begin to develop a budget for your research grant application and put all of the relevant costs down on paper, many questions may arise.
-Your best resources for answering these questions are Sponsored Programs staff.
+Your best resources for answering these questions are Sponsored Programs, Administrators and Project Management staff.
 Carefully read the Funding Opportunity Announcement (FOA) for budget criteria.
-You should look for limits on the types of expenses (e.g. no construction allowed), spending caps on certain expenses (e.g. travel limited to $10,000), and overall funding limits (e.g. total costs cannot exceed $300,000 per year).
+You should look for limits on the types of expenses (e.g. no construction allowed), spending caps on certain expenses (e.g. travel limited to $10,000), whether indirect costs are allowed, and overall funding limits (e.g. total costs cannot exceed $300,000 per year).
 Keep the following in mind:

 - What should be considered a direct cost or indirect cost?

 - What Facilities and Administrative (F&A) costs are allowable?

 - What costs are necessary and reasonable to complete the work described in your proposal?